/99. Recover Binary Search Tree

 • -231 <= node value <= 231 - 1

-• Input tree is a BST except for exactly two nodes whose values have been swapped
+• Input tree is a BST except for exactly two nodes whose values are swapped

 • Tree structure must not be changed